marwahaha/PythonPractice/README.md

 # PythonPractice
 A repository with some easy python practice files

-Some scripts are completely working and others are abondoned.
+Some scripts are completely working and others are abandoned.
 During my time learning more about python and its usages i practice writing scripts in this repository.